cdapio/cdap/cdap-docs/developer-guide/source/arch.rst

 - The Router is the only public access point into CDAP for external clients.
 It forwards client requests to the appropriate system service or application.
 In a secure setup, the router also performs authentication;
-  it is then complemented by an authentication service that allows clients to obtain credentials for CDAP.
+  it is then complemented by an authentication service that allows clients to obtain access tokens for CDAP.
 - The Master controls and manages all services and applications.
 - System Services provide vital platform features such datasets, transactions, service discovery logging, and metrics collection.
 System services run in application containers.